 - Respect – students are expected to respect themselves, other students and staff as well as, the other programs in the building.

-The majority of courses taught at U-Turn are electives.
-This is so that we can cater to students in grade 10 – 12 in the same classroom.
-Each one of our courses is taught all day and lasts about 5 weeks in length.
+The courses taught at U-Turn are a combination of compulsory and elective credits.
+This is so that we can cater to students in Grades 9 – 12 the same classroom.
+Each one of our courses is taught 3 periods/day and lasts 30days (110 hours).
 Each student will only have to focus on one subject at a time.
-We teach 4 courses in each semester, for a total of 8 courses in a year, much like regular high school.
+We teach 3 courses in each semester, for a total of 6 courses in a year.
+We also offer a credit recovery where applicable.

 Diversion is the alternative to the regular core U-Turn program.
-This is a joint project with the Waterloo Region District School Board and the John Howard Society.
-Students attend from 9:30 a.m. to 2:00 p.m. and are working towards transitioning to the core U-Turn program.
-This program is located off-site in the basement of the Church of God in Kitchener and the John Howard Society in Cambridge.
+Students are working towards transitioning to the core U-Turn program.
+This program is located at Continuing Education in Waterloo and in Cambridge.
 While setting their own pace, students focus on credit based courses, and interpersonal skills.
 Diversion is a highly student centered program and attempts are made to accommodate curriculum to match individual students needs and interests.

 The Referral Process